rawitat/gtypist_lessons/programming_quotes.typ

 S:PHP is a minor evil perpetrated and created by incompetent amateurs, whereas :Perl is a great and insidious evil perpetrated by skilled but perverted :professionals.

+I:Larry Wall
+S:It is easier to port a shell than a shell script.

+I:Nikita Popov
+S:Ruby is rubbish!
+PHP is phpantastic!

+I:Yukihiro 'Matz' Matsumoto
+S:For me the purpose of life is partly to have joy.
+Programmers often feel joy :when they can concentrate on the creative side of programming.
+So Ruby :is designed to make programmers happy.

+I:Yukihiro 'Matz' Matsumoto
+S:I hope to see Ruby helps every programmer in the world to be productive, :and to enjoy programming, and to be happy.
+That is the primary purpose :of Ruby language.

+I:Yukihiro 'Matz' Matsumoto
+S:We just need the Turing machine to solve all our problems, in theory.
+ :Humans require more sophisticated tools to program.
+It's a matter of :human need.
+As long as some people feel happy using Ruby, that's :enough of a reason for another language.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU